mattdesl/budo-chrome/README.md

 budo-chrome index.js --open
 ```

+> :bulb: You may need to quit all running instances of Chrome before continuing.

 This should open Chrome with the remote debugger attached.
 Changing `index.js` will incrementally update a `bundle.js` file and inject the new source into Chrome.

 Props to [@caspervonb](https://twitter.com/caspervonb) for the early groundwork.